 A skin biopsy Biopsy Doctors can identify many skin disorders simply by looking at the skin.
 A full skin examination includes examination of the scalp, nails, and mucous membranes.
 Sometimes the doctor uses a hand-held... read more is sometimes done, but even that may not confirm the diagnosis.

 Determining the cause of erythroderma may require many tests, directed at what the cause is suspected to be.

 Treatment of Erythroderma

 Possibly stopping or changing any medication that may be the cause

 Ultimately, the treatment of erythroderma depends on the specific cause.
 For example, if the erythroderma is caused by a medication reaction, people should stop taking that medication.
 If erythroderma is a manifestation of a skin lymphoma, people should undergo treatment for the lymphoma.

 Early diagnosis and supportive treatment of erythroderma are important in preventing infection from developing in the affected skin and in keeping fluid and protein loss from becoming life threatening.

-People with erythroderma often need to be hospitalized and given antibiotics (for infection), fluids and salts (to replace those lost through the skin) by vein (intravenously), and nutritional supplements.
-Care may include the use of drugs and heated blankets to control body temperature.
+People with erythroderma often need to be hospitalized and given antibiotics (for infection), fluids and salts (to replace those lost through the skin) by vein (intravenously), and nutritional supplements as needed.
+Care may include the use of medications and heated blankets to control body temperature.
 Moisturizing agents (emollients) may help soothe the skin.